List of Chicago Fire characters: Brian "Otis" Zvonecek

 In season 1, Otis, Herrmann, and Dawson buy a bar, which they call Molly's.
 The bar is also seen on Chicago P.D. as it is popular with firefighters and cops.
 Otis is shown to be the more business-minded one and often had to remind Herrmann about paperwork for inspections and bills.

 Otis is unabashedly proud of his Russian heritage and frequently speaks of his parents and his grandmother ("Baba"), although actor Yuri Sardarov is actually of Georgian and Armenian heritage.
 It is implied that Otis was either born in the United States or emigrated as a young child.
 He comes from a large family and every season has seen him introduce or speak of various relatives, with his grandmother even moving in and sleeping in his bunk bed.
 His father died of leukemia.
 Cruz was initially furious with Otis for only telling him the day "Baba", who spoke no English, shows up at their apartment but relents after Otis explains his reasons.
 In season 1 there was a running gag where he would tell his colleagues in any joint venture that he had "a cousin" who could come and help.
 For example, he gets his Russian cousin Zoya a job as a waitress at Molly's but incurs the wrath of business partners Herrmann and Dawson after they find out Zoya barely speaks any English.

 In "I Will Be Walking", while changing in the locker room, Cruz asks him what happened to his back since he has a bruise the size of a bread basket.
 Otis gets suspicious about some bruises that appear on his back and hip.
 He asks Sylvie's opinion, who tells him to get it checked out by a doctor which he doesn't want to do fearing it might be something serious.
 He also asks Sylvie to keep it a secret from the house.
 In the episode "Kind of a Crazy Idea", eventually he decides to get it checked out by Dr. Halstead from Chicago Med.
 However, he still doesn't want to know the diagnosis and lies to Sylvie about having his blood results back and everything being ok.
 Later on, Sylvie finds out the truth and asks Cruz for help.
 Cruz enlists the help of Otis' grandmother, who after a visit to the Firehouse convinces him to get the tests done.
 Otis is diagnosed with immune thrombocytopenic purpura and went on medical leave.
 He returns to the firehouse, and he meets his temporary replacement and is convinced by Herrmann that Connie was trying to replace him permanently.
-Otis then takes Connie to the theater and she tells him that he always has a place at 51.
-Otis, along with other Members Of Chicago Fire Department Truck Company 81 are concerned about Borelli's Behavior following his brother's death.
-Other storylines included him still working at Molly's and still working as a member on truck.
+Otis then takes Connie to the theater, and she tells him that he always has a place at 51.
+Otis, along with other Members of Chicago Fire Department Truck Company 81 are concerned about Borelli's Behavior following his brother's death.
+Other storylines include him still working at Molly's and still working as a member on truck.